 UNRWA estimates, on the basis of its experience during the COVID-19 pandemic, that it will need an additional 173 health workers to meet the health needs of Palestinian refugees in 2023.
+The cholera outbreak has increased the need for additional cleaners in health centres and medical staff who have contacted COVID-19 are self-isolating.
 The Agency anticipates 180,000 visits by Palestinian refugees to health centres in 2023 given the level of health screening needed for cholera, COVID-19 and cancers (breast cancer being particularly virulent among women in the camps).
 Managing these health needs amid a collapsing medical infrastructure in Lebanon will be a huge challenge.